TRADING SYMBOL: The Toronto Stock Exchange - SWS.UN

 volumes will be somewhat ahead of the same period of 2006," Dennis concluded.

 A more detailed discussion of the Fund's financial results can be found

 in its first quarter Management's Discussion and Analysis, which is to be

-certified coffees, for a fee - its "toll" business; and also purchases
+certified coffees, for a toll fee.
+The company also purchases high-quality

 For further information:

-For further information: Sherry Tryssenaar, Chief Financial Officer,
+For further information: Stan Thompson, Chief Financial Officer, Swiss

 Water Decaffeinated Coffee Company Inc., Phone: (604) 444-8780, Fax: (604)